AMM & DEX Venues

 What Each Row Represents

-In the Uniswap DOM, each row is a fee-tier pool.
-The prices shown are the effective execution prices for an infinitesimally small swap at that pool’s current price:
+In a traditional order book, each row is a resting limit order at a specific price.
+In the AMM DOM, each row is a fee-tier pool.
+The prices shown are the effective execution prices for an infinitesimally small swap at that pool’s current reserves:

 DOM Layout

-Ask $3,505.25 ← 0.30% pool — widest spread, furthest from midAsk $3,500.44 ← 0.05% poolAsk $3,500.09 ← 0.01% pool — tightest spread, nearest midMid $3,500.00Bid $3,499.91 ← 0.01% poolBid $3,499.56 ← 0.05% poolBid $3,494.75 ← 0.30% pool — widest spread, furthest from midSize Column
+Ask $3,505.25 ← 0.30% pool — widest spread, furthest from midAsk $3,500.44 ← 0.05% poolAsk $3,500.09 ← 0.01% pool — tightest spread, nearest midMid $3,500.00Bid $3,499.91 ← 0.01% poolBid $3,499.56 ← 0.05% poolBid $3,494.75 ← 0.30% poolSize Column

 Stale Pool Prices

+Open the AMM Widget by clicking the LP button on any AMM product row.
 The widget has three sections: Fee Tier Analysis, TWAP Oracle, and Tick Depth.

 Fee Tier Analysis Table

-The top section shows one row per active fee-tier pool, sorted tightest-fee first.
+Shows one row per active fee-tier pool, sorted tightest-fee first.

 | Column | Description |